LesterFreamon/udacity_data_structures/problems_and_algorithms/explanations.md

 ### Algorithm:

 Using a dictionary to store the letters of the words. build a graph with that dictionary to find later letters.
 Add a flag to letters that signifies the end of words.

 ### Time Complexity:

 * `Trie.init`: initializing the object takes O(1) time.
 * `Trie.insert(self, word)`: We traverse every letter of the word and then either initialize a dictionary or dive into the dictionary of the letter already exists.
 In either case, every iteration takes O(1) time, and the total function takes O(n), as the number of letters.
 * `Trie.find(self, prefix)`: We traverse every letter of the prefix, and either add it to an existing dictionary or create a new one.
 Thus, the runtime for each iteration is O(1), and the total runtime is O(n), where n is the number of letters in the prefix.
 * `TrieNode.suffixes(self, suffix)`: We traverse all of the branches from a certain spot, once we reach an end of word flag, we also copy that part we've traversed so far.
 The worse case is getting all of the suffixes, which will have the runtime of O(N), where N is all of the letters of all of the words ever inserted into the tree.
 That happens if all of the letters are end of words, and that no word was exactly similar to a previous word inserted.

 ### Space Complexity:

+* `Trie.insert(self, word)`: O(n), where n is the number of letters in a word, because we are, at most, adding all of the letters to a dictionary.
+* `Trie.find(self, prefix)`: We traverse every letter of the prefix, and either add it to an existing dictionary or create a new one.
+Thus, the additional space required is O(1).
+* `TrieNode.suffixes(self, suffix)`: Since we don't copy but return an existing sub-dictionary.

 The general case is O(alphabet_size * average_word_size * number_of_words)